AGCoL

 1 araport11 five_prime_UTR 13335 13714 . - .
 Parent=transcript:AT...

-The following will be saved in the SyMAP database for this record, where the exons are associated with the gene via a MySQL index:
+The following information will be saved in the SyMAP database for this record, where the exons are associated with the gene via a MySQL index:

 1 gene 11649 13714 ID=AT1G01030;Name=NGA3;rnaID=AT1G01030.2;desc=....